scotow/freemobile-sms/README.md

 const freemobile = require('freemobile-sms');

 freemobile.send('Hello, World!', credentials)
-.then((httpStatus) => {
+.then(() => {
-	// Return 200.
+	// Message(s) sent.
 })
-.catch((error) => {
+.catch(error => {
 	console.error('An error has occurred while sending the message.');
-	// An error has occurred, an Error is return if the credentials wasn't setup or if the message is incorrect, or the http code from the api call if it was different from 200.
+	// An error has occurred, an Error is return if the credentials wasn't setup or if the message is incorrect.
+	// NB: Be careful to don't overuse the api because it has a daily limit (maybe 300 messages per day).
 });
 ```